 The Company is also involved in litigation relating to claims arising out of its operations in the normal course of business.
-The Company has recorded reserves of \$0.5 million and \$0.3 million relating to these claims as of June 30, 2016 and December 31, 2015, respectively.
+The Company has recorded reserves of \$0.8 million and \$0.3 million relating to these claims as of September 30, 2016 and December 31, 2015, respectively.

-There have been no material changes to the contractual obligations and consolidated commercial commitments set forth in Part II, Item 7 in the Company's Annual Report on Form 10-K for the year ended December 31, 2015.
+There have been no material changes to the contractual obligations and consolidated commercial commitments set forth in Part II, Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the year ended December 31, 2015.